 Domestic violence related charges if not handled properly may never go away and can have wide-ranging implications moving forward.
 There is minimum mandatory sentencing on domestic violence cases.
 In a domestic violence case for battery, the court is required to place an individual on probation for a period 12 months and order that individual into counseling, specifically a batterer’s intervention program for 26 weeks.
 More importantly, if a person is convicted and it can be proven that there was a personal injury in a domestic violence battery case; the court must impose a period of five days in the Broward County jail for a misdemeanor battery case pursuant to statute.

 Following Ft.
 Lauderdale domestic violence arrests, an individual’s first step should always be to contact a lawyer.
-A capable domestic violence lawyer can look for the necessary evidence needed to build your case, interview, and contact potential witnesses, and can do what is necessary to defend your case.
+A capable domestic violence attorney can look for the necessary evidence needed to build your case, interview, and contact potential witnesses, and can do what is necessary to defend your case.
+Call today to learn more about your options.